 - Support in navigating the APPIC Application for Psychology Internship (AAPI), including responses to professional conduct questions.

-- Currently enrolled in an APA-accredited counseling or clinical psychology Ph.D., Ed.D. or Psy.D. program.
-(Unfortunately, the current advisors are not able to advise school psychology students.)
+- Currently enrolled in an APA-accredited counseling, clinical, or school psychology Ph.D., Ed.D. or Psy.D. program.

 - Approved by doctoral program’s Director of Clinical Training (DCT) to apply to APPIC doctoral internships.